 Sleepwalking tends to occur early in the night.

-Most people who sleepwalk start between 4 and 12 years of age then grow out of it.
+Chlidren between 4 and 12 are most likely to sleepwalk and then grow out of it.
 However, some people continue to sleepwalk in adolescence and adulthood.
 Occasionally, sleepwalking starts in adulthood.

 What happens when you sleepwalk?